iShares India 50 ETF (NASDAQ:INDY) Sees Unusually-High Trading Volume

-The business has a fifty day simple moving average of $49.91 and a 200 day simple moving average of $47.00.
+The stock has a fifty day moving average of $50.02 and a two-hundred day moving average of $47.05.

 iShares India 50 ETF, formerly iShares S&P India Nifty 50 Index Fund, seeks investment results that correspond generally to the price and yield performance of the S&P CNX Nifty Index (the Index).
 The Index measures the equity performance of the top 50 companies by market capitalization that trade in the Indian market.